reuters-graphics/newsroom-datawrapper-guide/dos-and-donts.md

 This guide will help you make clear charts that tell compelling stories.

+#### DON'T: Put units in the dek or notes.

+The unit of measurement is primary information.
+It should be part of the chart.

 #### DO: Label those units!

-The reader needs to know what they're looking at.

 This is easiest to do in the "Check & Describe" tab:
 ![](https://raw.githubusercontent.com/reuters-graphics/newsroom-datawrapper-guide/gh-pages/.github/images/units.png)